Lich-Corals/talkative-rick/README.md

 ### Installation
 * Clone the repository
 * Install python modules `numpy` and `librosa` using `pip` or your system's package manager
+* Install `ffmpeg` using your system package manager

 ### Usage
 * Replace the audio file in the `res` directory